arajshow/age-application/README.md

 # Age-Calculator

-A simple age calculator app which gives your age in minute, hour and days as same as you count it in years.
+A simple age calculator android application which gives your age in minute, hour and days as same as you count it in years.